Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 pie crust with apricot jam

-Dust a working surface with flour (you can use a cutting board) and roll the remaining dough with a rolling pin.
+Dust a working surface with flour (using a cutting board) and roll the remaining dough with a rolling pin.
 Cut 8 – 10 strips with a sharp knife or a pastry wheel cutter.

 Cutting strips of dough for the crostata